agb32/cosmadoc/docs/source/ssh.md

 connection freeze, you can `killall ssh` to allow you to restart it.
 It will time out eventually.

+## Storing your ssh passphrase in RAM

+To avoid having to enter your ssh key passphrase too many times, you can use a key manager to store it in RAM, while your current session exists (i.e. between reboots).
+Depending on your OS, this may be automatic, or there may be other ways to do it.
+However, the following usually works:

+1. Check that you have keychain installed (type `keychain` in your terminal).
+If not, install it.
+2. Add the following line to your local (on laptop) .bashrc file: `eval $(keychain --eval /path/to/your/ssh/private/key 2> /dev/null)` where you obviously need to put in the correct path for your private key.
+3. Reload your terminal (quit and restart, or just type `bash`).
+From this point, once you've entered your ssh passphrase once per reboot, it should be remembered.

 ## Disk Usage

 Your home quota is usually 10 GB.
 The contents of your `$HOME` are